 Every Sunday, The Baltimore Museum of Art hosts family programming starting at 2 pm.
 Sometimes there are art projects, such as screen-printing demonstrations or mask-making classes, for the kids, while other times gallery tours organized with families in mind are hosted.
 It's a great way for families to spend Sunday afternoon without having to spend a cent.

 08 of 08

 "Open Studio Day" at the Bromo Seltzer Arts Tower

-Modeled after the Palazzo Vecchio in Florence, Italy and the tallest building in Baltimore upon its completion in 1911, the The Bromo Seltzer Arts Tower is a clock tower that has been converted into studio spaces for visual and literary artists.
+Modeled after the Palazzo Vecchio in Florence, Italy and the tallest building in Baltimore upon its completion in 1911, The Bromo Seltzer Arts Tower is a clock tower that has been converted into studio spaces for visual and literary artists.
 On Open Studio Day, visitors can wander through the studios while enjoying refreshments and light fare.
-Open Studio Days are organized by the Baltimore Office of Promotion & The Arts and usually fall on the first or second Saturday of the month.
+Open Studio Days are organized by the Baltimore Office of Promotion & The Arts every Saturday.